Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 • higher price, usually with more serious intent

-The parajes that I’ve tasted have all been delicious, with that “making you want to drink more of it” quality.
+The parajes that I’ve tasted have all been delicious, with that “making you want to drink more of it without getting tired of it” quality.

 Why lees ageing matters